jakeva/jakeva.github.io/_posts/haikus/2017-08-15-in-defense-of-the-new-macbook-pro-touchbar.md

 It is a fun way

-To do things you already can do
+To do things you did before

 Why not something new?